-Classification is the ability to consider things that are known about an individual at a point in time in order to make decisions.
+Classification is the ability to consider things that are known about an individual at a point in time in order to make decisions such as what content to display.
 For example, if an individual living in California is visiting a web site, you might classify the individual as a resident of the United States so that you can present that person with offers that are available in that market.

 Classification involves assigning values to visitor dimensions.
 Uniform supports a variety of dimensions, each designed to accomodate a specific kind of information.

 Classification is essential to personalization.
 Without being able to classify individuals, configuring personalized experiences is impractical.
 You would be setting up personalization for each person individually.
 Classification enables you to identify things that groups of individuals have in common so you can target those groups.